neelS-hah/vector-embedding-exploration/index.md

 | ABA^T  | 0.773315  | 0.77 |
 | APA^T | 0.983132 | 0.97 |
 | APBP^TA^T | 0.764901 | 0.77 |

-#### Data Considerations

-The data was obtained through open source technologies and through random sampling, thus the analysis is the only representative of the sample quality.
-The number of apps and corresponding API calls does achieve the ability to scale thus eliminating any statistical biases in analysis or conclusions.

 ## 3. Graph Embedding Techniques
 Now that we’ve established base relationships across Apps and APIs through various adjacency matrices and baseline models.
 To better understand the relationships between API calls, and their subsequent properties we explore them through Graph Networks, their ability to learn and traverse, and the corresponding vectorized embeddings.